mathenls/react-nanodegree-p2-readable/README.md

-# Readable API Server
+# React Developer Nanodegree Project - Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+This project is the second project in Udacity's React Developer Nanodegree program, in the second module 'React and Redux'.
+The project is basically a content sharing and discussion forum similar to Reddit.
+A user can publish a post, comment in it, upvote, downvote, edit and delete them.
+Comments can be edited and deleted too.
+The posts are separated by categories returned by the API.
+The application in integrated with a local API that saves it's state based on the Authorization token sent, and has some default hardcoded initial data.
+In the front-end side, the application's state is controlled using Redux, and Redux Thunks to deal with async requests on the API.
+The actions and reducers are separated by context, like posts, categories and comments.
+It uses Ant Design as the main UI library, complemented with some styled components.

+## How to run

+To run this project, clone the repository and follow these simple steps:

 * Install and start the API server
     - `cd api-server`
-    - `npm install`
+    - `yarn install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, to run the front-end application, run these commands:
-    - `create-react-app frontend`
     - `cd frontend`
+    - `yarn install`
-    - `npm start`
+    - `yarn start`

-## API Server
+## React

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+* react@16.8.5
+* react-dom@16.8.5
+* react-redux@6.0.1
+* react-redux-loading@1.0.1
+* react-router-dom@5.0.0

+## External Libraries Used

+* redux@4.0.1
+* redux-thunk@2.3.0
+* styled-components@4.1.3
+* uuid@3.3.2
+* antd@3.15.1
+* lodash@4.17.11
+* moment@2.24.0